Posts Tagged ‘social media’

 Wednesday, November 16th, 2011

+I keep hearing people talk about balance, but that’s wrong.
 It’s not about balance, it’s about abiding.
 If we are sensitive to the Spirit’s leading in our lives, we will know what we should be doing every moment of every day.
 Abide in Christ.
 Yield to God and ask Him what to do each moment.

 You know, like the times when you sin by yelling at your kid.
 But then you go back and apologize, and you end up having a deep spiritual conversation that could never have occurred had you not yelled in the first place.
 Yeah, like that.

-The other thing is, I’ve known homeschool moms who hover over their children where they don’t have any space to breathe.
+The other thing is, I’ve known moms who hover over their children where they don’t have any space to breathe.
 If I spent all my days hovering over my children every moment, that would not serve them well.
 Creativity is developed through solitude, and so are deep thoughts.
 Children need down time.
 They need time that is not directed at every moment by their parents.

 So when all is said and done, am I living the virtual life or the real life?
 The answer is both.
 Because behind my virtual life lies real people.
 I pray for the people on Facebook.
 I hurt for them.
 Those people are real.
 When I give them encouragement, they are lifted up.
 My time on the computer is not worthless.

 What I must remember is that I must reel myself in, and check in with God from time to time.
-I can ask, “What do I need to be doing right now?” and expect an answer.
-Then and only then will I be able to live the way I ought to live and have no regrets.
+I can ask, “What do I need to be doing right now?”

 Virtual or Real?
 (Part 1)